You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 Not always.

-What Happens to Your Muscles If You Do Not Rest Enough?
+What Happens If You Don’t Rest Enough?

 Muscles need time to recover.